Zhenyu-Song/Zhenyu-Song.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a master's student in the [Laboratory for Big Data and Decision](https://d2.nudt.edu.cn/), College of Systems Engineering at [National University of Defense Technology](https://english.nudt.edu.cn/) (NUDT).
-If you are interested, please feel free to contact me: [songzhenyu@nudt.edu.cn](songzhenyu@nudt.edu.cn) or [songzhenyu0416@gmail.com](songzhenyu0416@gmail.com).
+I am a first-year master's student in the College of Systems Engineering at [National University of Defense Technology](https://english.nudt.edu.cn/) (NUDT), currently working in the [Laboratory for Big Data and Decision](https://d2.nudt.edu.cn/).
+Before that, I obtained a Bachelor's degree from Huazhong Agricultural University.
+If you are interested, please feel free to contact me: [songzhenyu@nudt.edu.cn](mailto:songzhenyu@nudt.edu.cn) or [songzhenyu0416@gmail.com](mailto:songzhenyu0416@gmail.com).

 My research interests include Machine Learning, Graph Neural Networks(GNN) and Bioinformatics.

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 One paper is accepted by [BigDIA 2024](https://2024.bigdia.org/).
+- *2024.09: &nbsp;🎉🎉 One paper is accepted by [BigDIA 2024](https://2024.bigdia.org/)*.
-- *2023.08*: &nbsp;🎉🎉 One paper is published in Briefings in Bioinformatics.
+- *2023.08: &nbsp;🎉🎉 One paper is published in Briefings in Bioinformatics.*

 # 📝 Publications